Reading rhythms in sheet music

 A tie joins the rhythmic value of two notes together into a single note.
 Ties are most often seen in rhythms where a note is played across a bar line:

-Learning to audiate tied notes is much the same as discussed previously: isolate the tied note pair as a figure, and practise it in the context of other figures.
-Here it has been prefixed and followed by a quarter note to match the usage in the original rhythm, those can be substituted for any other figures to practice it in other contexts.
+Learning to audiate tied notes is much the same as discussed previously: isolate the tied note pair as a figure and practise it in the context of other figures.
+Here, it has been prefixed and followed by a quarter note to match the usage in the original rhythm; those can be substituted for any other figures to practice it in different contexts.

 Once you're comfortable audiating the tied note figure in relation to some other figures, try reading it in the context of the original rhythm.
-It may feel different because the overall grouping and emphasis within the context of the rhythm is different, despite that the relative note durations being the same.
+It may feel different because the overall grouping and emphasis within the context of the rhythm are different, even though the relative note durations are the same.

-Tied rhythms that includes notes of different durations can be approached in much the same way.
-For instance, here is a rhythm with a tie to an 8th note, equivalent to a dotted quarter note and eighth note.
+Tied rhythms that include notes of different durations can be approached similarly.
+For instance, here is a rhythm with a tie to an eighth note, equivalent to a dotted quarter note and an eighth note.

 Just isolate the tied pattern as a figure, and practise it by listening to and clapping the rhythm while looking at the notation.
 I'd recommend forming such figures to contain a uniform number of beats so they can be looped seamlessly.